truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * systemd-nspawn containers ([Sandboxes]({{< relref "/SCALETutorials/Apps/Sandboxes.md" >}})) are added as an unsupported community feature so that an advanced containerization user can deploy custom software in persistent containers.

-* Support is added for data ingest via filesystem (SMB/NFS) clients, allowing users migrating to TrueNAS SCALE to more easily import data from a third party NAS solution ([NAS-123717](https://ixsystems.atlassian.net/browse/NAS-123717)).
+* Support is added for data ingest via filesystem (SMB/NFS) clients, allowing users migrating to TrueNAS SCALE to more easily import data from a third-party NAS solution ([NAS-123717](https://ixsystems.atlassian.net/browse/NAS-123717)).
   Supported SMB migration via the TrueNAS Syncthing Enterprise app is arriving in a future 24.04 release.

 * Linux kernel is updated to 6.6 ([NAS-123465](https://ixsystems.atlassian.net/browse/NAS-123465)).